mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * HDFS: Hadoop Distributed File System

 Note that for some big data problems, a single MapReduce job will not be enough to solve the problem, in this case, then you might need to run multiple Mapreduce jobs (as illustrated below):

 **Big data solution with Hadoop (comprised of 2 MapReduce jobs):**

 ![](./images/mapreduce-2-jobs.png)

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## What is the difference between Hadoop and RDBMS?